DonalChilde/AA_Logbook_Export_old/README.md

 ### To download your logbook in XML format

-First, try the direct link to [Sabre](https://tasc.alliedpilots.org/Sabre/SabreLogin.aspx) and go to step 5.
+First, try this [direct link to Sabre](https://tasc.alliedpilots.org/Sabre/SabreLogin.aspx) and go to step 5.
 If that doesn't work, follow all the steps below.

 1. Go to the [APA website](https://www.alliedpilots.org) and log in.
 1. Click `3XP / PBS Awards / Scheduling` under Quick Links